 Looking into an organized freezer, on the other hand, always puts me in a good mood — things are packed up correctly so they last longer and won't go to waste, and I know exactly where everything is.
-Here are my seven tips for freezer organization that you can put into practice today, and hopefully you'll be as happy as I am with the results!
+Here are my seven tips for freezer organization that you can put into practice today.
+Hopefully you'll be as happy as I am with the results!

 1. Know what's actually freezable.

-As much as I wish all foods can be frozen, some just won't survive the freezing process well.
-Fruits and vegetables with high moisture content like lettuce and watermelon, dairy products like yogurt, or fried foods are examples of things best kept out of the freezer.
+As much as I wish all foods could be frozen, some just won't survive the freezing process well.
+Fruits and vegetables with high moisture content (like lettuce and watermelon), dairy products (like yogurt), and fried foods are examples of things best kept out of the freezer.

-Good candidates for freezing are pancakes, waffles, nuts, berries, muffins, stocks or broths, meats, fish, shrimp, chilis, and stews.
+The following are good candidates for freezing: pancakes, waffles, nuts, berries, muffins, stocks or broths, meats, fish, shrimp, chilis, and stews.
 You're more likely to want to eat foods that survive the freezing process intact.

 2. Freeze in usable portions.